Waleed-Hamdi/Udacity-Second-Project/README.md

 # Steps you should folow it to start this project

-  you should create your .env and it should contain the data which i will list it to you in **env-example.md**
+# you should update .env with your data

+  this server is running on port 3030

+  and database port 5432

 # the first step is make sure you have all this packages in package.json